 We’re talking about all the plaid, overalls, chokers, JNCO jeans and light-up sneakers you can find.
 While lots of 90s styles are still so iconic, there are a few different themes that inspired the clothing throughout the decade: grunge, modern preppy, punk and hip-hop.

 At the beginning of the decade, most women wore things like crop tops, baby doll dresses, jackets with shoulder pads, and of course ballet flats or classic Keds sneakers.
 The 90s men rocked bright t-shirts, overalls, letterman or leather jackets, and casual sneakers.

 As we got to the middle of the decade, women were wearing lots of fitted skirts, pantsuits, bright colors and animal print patterns.
 Men also wore bold prints, lots of sports jerseys and graphic t-shirts, and started incorporating some blazers.

 Towards the end of the 1990s, women’s fashion brought back some popular trends from the 70s like bell bottom jeans and halter tops, while men started representing a more business casual style with dress pants and button down shirts.

-Pro Tip: Throw on your favorite graphic t-shirt, baggy jeans, and sneakers, and you’re good to go with your 90s party attire.
+Pro Tip: Throw on your favorite graphic t-shirt, baggy jeans, and sneakers, and you’re good to go with your 90s party clothes.